One plug and done: EU to require common way to charge phones

 Reducing electronic waste is another goal.
 The EU estimates disposed or unused chargers account for 11,000 metric tons of e-waste in Europe every year.

+“One in every three chargers that is bundled with these products is never opened from its original packaging,” according to the European Commission’s impact assessment, Saliba said.

-The EU spent more than a decade trying to cajole the electronics industry into adopting a common charging standard, an effort that whittled different charging plugs down to a handful until the European Commission, the bloc’s executive arm, forced the issue with draft legislation last September.
+The EU spent more than a decade trying to cajole the electronics industry into adopting a common charging standard, an effort that whittled different charging plugs down to a handful until the commission, which is the bloc’s executive arm, forced the issue with draft legislation last September.

 The European Parliament and European Council are expected to give formal approval to the agreement after the summer break.